aspleym/TMM4275-Assignment-2/README.md

 Manufacturer constraints must be set before using the web application.
 This can be done by clicking on the ***Go to manufacturer*** button.

+- Write how to create and edit a maze

 ## Examples
 ### Dining chair example
 ChairMaker             |  Order				|	Siemens NX